 (i) This category includes emissions from third-party disposal and treatment of waste generated in the reporting company's owned or controlled operations in the reporting year.
 This category includes emissions from disposal of both solid waste and wastewater.
 In this category, Ferrovial considered the total of solid waste (Construction and Demolition Waste (CDW); Urban or similar waste; Wood; Garden waste, Hazardous waste, Total reused soil from excavation and Soil from excavation sent to landfill) and wastewater generated in our operations.
 We used 2015 DEFRA Conversion Factors: Annex 14 "Indirect emissions resulting from Material Consumption and Waste Disposal" for solid waste and Annex 9 "Bioenergy & Water Conversion Factor Tables" for wastewater.
 These emission factors include total CO2, CH4 and N2O emissions in units of CO2e (CO2 equivalent).
 The GWP used for CO2 is 1, for CH4 is 21 and N2O is 310. (ii) We considered quantity of the total of solid waste and wastewater generated in our operations.
 These data are reported annually by businesses though Enablon application to write the Annual Report and are audited and verified in accordance with ISAE 3000 "Assurance Engagements other than Audits or Reviews of Historical Financial Information" by Deloitte.
-Furthermore, data, methodology and emissions reported is high. (iii) The calculation methodology consist on multiply the amount of waste reported (Tons) by the conversion factor of each waste (Tneq.CO2/Tons of waste).
+Furthermore, data, methodology and emissions of this section have been audited and verified in accordance with ISAE 3410 "Assurance Engagements on Greenhouse Gas Statements" by PwC.
+Therefore the quality of data and emissions reported is high. (iii) The calculation methodology consists on multiplying the amount of waste reported (Tons) by the conversion factor of each waste (Tneq.CO2/Tons of waste).
 We used 2015 DEFRA Conversion Factors in Annex 14 for waste and Annex 9 for wastewater.
 In order to avoid double-counting, the emissions associated with recycling are attributed to the user of the recycled materials, and the same attribution approach was also applied to the emissions from energy generation from waste .
-Only transportation and minimal preparation emissions are attributed to the entity disposing of the waste.
-Emissions in that scope are not directly involved with the emissions comes from the management of waste in the landfill ma
+Only transportation and minimal preparation